arthurdesma/Face_Recognition/README.md

 ## Required Packages

-To complete this project, you will need the following packages:
+To complete this project, I used the following packages:

 - [Numpy](http://www.numpy.org)
 - [Keras](https://keras.io)